ilgaur/ilgaur.github.io/_posts/2025-09-22-taming-vsphere-interface-chaos.md

 Rules:
 - Always fix the first three bytes to VMware’s OUI.
 - Derive the lower three bytes from the IP so they are unique per address yet deterministic.
-- For NICs that carry no IP (e.g., Neutron external), hash the VLAN ID instead.
+- For NICs with no IP assigned (e.g., Neutron external), hash the VLAN ID instead.

 ### 3 - Render netplan with `match`/`set-name`